ietf-wg-acme/acme/draft-ietf-acme.md

 3. Dereference the URI using an HTTP or HTTPS GET request.
 If using HTTPS, the ACME server MUST ignore the certificate provided by the HTTPS server.
-4. Verify that the Content-Type header of the response is either absent, or has the value "application/jose+json"
+4. Verify that the Content-Type header of the response is either absent, or has the value "application/jose+json".
-5. Verify that the body of the response is a valid JWS of the type indicated by the Content-Type header (if present), signed with the client's account key
+5. Verify that the body of the response is a valid JWS, signed with the client's account key.
 6. Verify that the payload of the JWS meets the following criteria:
-  * It is a valid JSON dictionary
+  * it is a valid JSON dictionary;
-  * It has exactly four fields
+  * it has exactly three fields;
-  * Its "type" field is set to "simpleHttp"
+  * its "type" field is set to "simpleHttp";
-  * Its "token" field is equal to the "token" field in the challenge
+  * its "token" field is equal to the "token" field in the challenge;
-  * Its "path" field is equal to the "path" field in the response
-  * Its "tls" field is equal to the "tls" field in the response, or "true" if the "tls" field was absent
+  * its "tls" field is equal to the "tls" field in the response, or "true" if the "tls" field was absent.

-Comparisons of the "path" and "token" fields MUST be performed in terms of Unicode code points, taking into account the encodings of the stored nonce and the body of the request.
+Comparisons of the "token" field MUST be performed in terms of Unicode code points, taking into account the encodings of the stored nonce and the body of the request.